corrados/edrumulus/README.md

 ## Project specifications

+- The trigger performance shall be similar or better than the Roland TDW-20.

 - Overall latency should be as small as possible.
 The goal is to get a latency < 10 ms.

 - Positional sensing shall be supported.

-- One goal would be to use a ESP32 microprocessor, similar to the [open e-drums](https://open-e-drums.com) project.
+- An ESP32 micro processor shall be used similar to the [open e-drums](https://open-e-drums.com) project.
 It has shown that the ESP32 is powerful enough to fulfill the task of a drum trigger module.

   Many open drum trigger implementations only use one half of the signal (i.e., only the positive wave) or use a bridge rectifier to capture the analog signal.
 Since we want to implement more sophisticated algorithms, we want to capture the entire signal without non-linear analog preprocessing.
-Since microcontrollers usually only convert analog signals in the range of 0 to 3.3 V, we have to move the point of operation in the middle of the voltage range.
+Since micro controllers usually only convert analog signals in the range of 0 to 3.3 V, we have to move the point of operation in the middle of the voltage range.

   A circuit diagram of my test setup is given in the following picture: